Student Groups

 Social Welfare Anti-Ableism Caucus (SWAAC)

 SWAAC is a collaborative space for connection, empowerment, activism, and reflection.
 We aim to uplift the voices of self-identified disabled, chronically ill, and neurodiverse students through social, educational, and professional opportunities for the promotion of greater diversity, equity, inclusion, justice, and belonging at Berkeley and in our greater communities.
 The purpose of the Social Welfare Anti-Ableism Caucus (SWAAC) is to foster community amongst disabled, chronically ill, and neurodivergent undergrad & grad students, faculty, staff, alumni, and our allies.
 We recognize the need to center anti-ableist practices and disabled narratives in the helping professions to serve our communities best.
 Given the interdisciplinary nature of social work, we value diverse perspectives and welcome members from all departments.
-We'd love to have you!
-Please fill out the interest form for more information on how to get involved.

 Contact: anti.ableism.caucus@gmail.com